RINEARN/exevalator/README.md

 		std::cerr << e.what() << std::endl;
 	}

 How to compile/run this code depends on your environment and compiler.
-As an example:

-	(If you are using clang++ on Linux)
+As an example, if you are using clang++ on Linux:

 	cd cpp
 	clang++ -std=c++17 -Wall -o example1 example1.cpp